Battle of Cerami: Norman invasion

 Roger de Hauteville had arrived in Italy sometime after the Battle of Civitate in 1053, which had seen his brother Robert Guiscard catapulted into the spotlight.
-In the ensuing years Robert had inherited his brother Humphrey de Hauteville's lands and titles in southern Italy.
+In the ensuing years, Robert inherited his brother Humphrey de Hauteville's lands and titles in southern Italy.
 As a result of increasing pressure exerted on the papacy by the Holy Roman Emperor, Henry IV, during the Investiture Contest, Pope Nicholas II was looking for allies.
 Despite the Norman victory against, and subsequent incarceration of, his predecessor Pope Leo IX in 1053 at Civitate, Nicholas concluded the Synod of Melfi in 1059 by formally acknowledging the Norman possessions in southern Italy and granting Robert the title of Duke of Apulia and Calabria, and in the future, of Sicily.
 Robert did not have to wait long for an opportunity to invade Sicily.

-By this time, Roger had harangued control of Calabria from Robert in recognition for Roger's help against the rebellious Norman lords there and held it as his own fief, but owing homage to Robert as his duke.
+By this time, Roger had taken control of Calabria from Robert in recognition of Roger's help against the rebellious Norman lords there and held it as his fief, but owing homage to Robert as his duke.
 In 1060, the Sicilian Emir of Syracuse, Ibn al-Timnah, landed at Reggio in Calabria to secure the aid of the Normans against his rival emir, Ibn al-Hawas.
 He promised that, in return for the Normans' military assistance, al-Timnah would acknowledge their claim over the entire island.
 Roger immediately began preparing to make a foray across the straits of Messina.
 After one reconnaissance raid in 1060 and one abortive attempt in early 1061, Roger captured Messina ahead of a Norman army under the command of Robert Guiscard.